-If a Candidate does not receive the Checkr automated email to correct the exception, you may upload their document on their behalf, retrieve the link from their report and send it to them, or refer them to the Candidate Portal to submit their information.
+If a Candidate does not receive the Checkr automated email to correct the exception, you may upload documents on their behalf, retrieve the link from their Report and send it to them, or refer them to the Candidate Portal to submit their information.

-Once you’ve reviewed the report, and decided to continue with the hiring process, click Engage in the Actions section of the Report.
-This allows you to accurately track and report on the number of Reports generated which resulted in a hire, vs. those which resulted in an Adverse Action process, which are pending review, and historic adjudication decisions.
+Once you’ve reviewed the Report and decided to continue with the hiring process, click Engage in the Actions section of the Report.
+The Engage feature allows you to capture important Screening metrics, like the number of Reports generated that resulted in a hire, those that resulted in an Adverse Action process and are pending review, and historic adjudication decisions.

-The Engage feature is used only for reporting purposes.
+The Engage feature is used for reporting purposes only.
 No notification is sent to the Candidate, and no information included in the Report is changed.

-When something is reported on a report which may be contrary to your company’s hiring practices, click Pre-Adverse Action in the Actions section of the Report.
-This will initiate the Adverse Action process, which will follow Checkr’s best practices, as customized by your Account settings.
+When a Report contains information that may be contrary to your company’s hiring practices, click Pre-Adverse Action in the Actions section to initiate the Adverse Action process.
+The process will follow Checkr’s best practices, as customized by your Account Settings.

-Note: Both the Adverse Action and Support email or phone number must be configured for your Account before initiating any Adverse Actions.
+Note: Both the Adverse Action email and support email or phone number must be configured for your Account before initiating any Adverse Actions.
 For more information, see Define email addresses for notifications in the Settings > Account Settings documentation.

-- On the Report, under Actions, click Pre-Adverse Action.
+- In the Report under Actions, click Pre-Adverse Action.

 - Select the charges that prevent you from moving forward with the Candidate.
-Select all that apply, and at least one must be selected.
+Select all that apply.
+At least one must be selected.